CoolJester/Todo-List-App-MEAN/README.md

 - Add Task
   - validate user and workspace
   - capture incoming data, only the name is required
+  - capture the task organization it belongs to _if-provided_ (new)
+  - log task added in log (new)
   - _post_ request with body or files
 - Edit Task
   - validate user and workspace
   - update with new data
+  - log task edited and who edited in log (new)
   - _put_ request with body

+### Organisations (new)

+- Create an organization
+  - Capture userId for the user that created the organization and only allow them to add other users
+  - Capture a list of users in an organization
+  - Capture name of organization
+  - _post_ request with a body
+- Get users
+  - Return all the users in an organization
+  - _get_ request with body
+- Get organizations
+  - Get all tasks that match the organization id
+  - _get_ request with organization_id in body
+- User management
+  - Send an invite by passing email _post_ request with email in body
+  - Get invites using userId and finding email _get_ request with token (current user) in body
+  - Remove user from organizaiton list _post_ request with email in body

+### Chat system

+- _tbt_

 ### Security

 - Encrypt passwords